toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

 1. **Method**: Select the appropriate [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) (GET, POST, PUT, DELETE, etc.)
 2. **Name**: Give your API a descriptive name for easy reference
 3. **Configuration tabs**:
-   - **Inputs**: Default values used with auto-fetch that can be overwritten when called from workflows
+   - **Inputs**: Default values used when fetching that can be overwritten when called from workflows
    - **URL**: Configure the base URL and path
    - **Parameters**: Configure query parameters
    - **Headers**: Set request headers for authentication, content type, etc.